jazzband/django-configurations/docs/index.rst

 Okay, how does it work?
 -----------------------

-Any subclass of the ``configurations.Settings`` class will automatically use the values of its class and instance attributes (including properties and methods) to set module level variables of the same module -- that's how Django will interface to the django-configurations based settings during
+Any subclass of the ``configurations.Configuration`` class will automatically use the values of its class and instance attributes (including properties and methods) to set module level variables of the same module -- that's how Django will interface to the django-configurations based settings during